gbmor/clinte/README.md

 $ sudo make install
 ```

-`make` will automatically checkout the latest tag and build from there.

 ## Upgrading

 **Note:** v1.0.0 used sqlite3, which presented some issues. v2.x uses a json structure for posts,